 7. Research Organization – For HIPAA purposes “Research” is defined as any systematic investigation (including research development, testing, and evaluation) that has as its primary purpose the development of, or contribution to, generalizable knowledge.
 This is intended to cover human subject research involving IIHI, not research on data that have been de-identified in accordance with 45 CFR 164.502(d), and 164.514(a)-(c).

-8. Law Enforcement and Public Safety Professional is a government employee who is a sworn officer of the city or county or state who acts in an organized manner to enforce the law by prevention, investigation, apprehension, discovering, deterring, rehabilitating or punishing people who violate the rules and norms governing that society.
+8. Law Enforcement and Public Safety Professional is a government employee who is a sworn officer of the city or county or state who acts in an organized manner to enforce the law by preventing, investigating, apprehension, discovering, deterring, rehabilitating, or punishing people who violate the rules and norms governing that society.

 Once you have decided on which category you fall in next step is to select the right level of the course.